Jingning-Zhang/PROSPER/lassosum2.md

 ## Getting Started

 The required scripts, LD reference panels, and R packages are same as [PROSPER]( https://github.com/Jingning-Zhang/PROSPER ).
-A toy example is provided also in [PROSPER]( https://github.com/Jingning-Zhang/PROSPER ).
+A toy example is provided also in the last section of README.md on [PROSPER]( https://github.com/Jingning-Zhang/PROSPER ).

 ## Using lassosum2